divyajeettt/CSE342/Assignment-2/README.md

 The data preprocessed using FDA is also run through the Logistic Regression model and their results were compared.

+A set of data reduced to 5, 10, and 15 dimensions using the Principal Component Analysis (PCA) Algorithm was also processed through FDA.
+These datasets were used to train the Logistic Regression model and their results were compared.

 ## Problem 3

 This problem required us to implement the [Linear Regression Algorithm](https://en.wikipedia.org/wiki/Linear_regression) to predict a continuous target variable on a [dataset of real estate prices](https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction).
 The dataset was preprocessed and the model was trained using the [Normal Equation Approach](https://en.wikipedia.org/wiki/Ordinary_least_squares#Derivation_of_the_normal_equation).